Erdős number: Biology

 Several prolific scientists working in Genetics, Biomedical Engineering, Mathematical, and Computational Biology have an Erdős number of 2.
 Among them are Zvia Agur, Joel E. Cohen, Eugene Koonin, Bruce Kristal, Eric Lander, Lior Pachter and Temple F. Smith.
-Through collaboratons with these authors there are many biologists with an Erdős number of 3 and it has been argued that almost every author on a paper in the biological sciences can be linked to Erdös.
+Through collaborations with these authors there are many biologists with an Erdős number of 3 and it has been argued that almost every author on a paper in the biological sciences can be linked to Erdős.

 Finance and economics

 There are at least two winners of the Nobel Prize in Economics with an Erdős number of 2: Harry M. Markowitz (1990) and Leonid Kantorovich (1975).
 Other financial mathematicians with Erdős number of 2 include David Donoho, Marc Yor, Henry McKean, Daniel Stroock, and Joseph Keller.

 Nobel Prize laureates in Economics with an Erdős number of 3 include Kenneth J. Arrow (1972), Milton Friedman (1976), Herbert A. Simon (1978), Gerard Debreu (1983), John Forbes Nash, Jr. (1994), James Mirrlees (1996), Daniel McFadden (2000), Daniel Kahneman (2002), Robert J. Aumann (2005), Leonid Hurwicz (2007), Roger Myerson (2007), Alvin E. Roth (2012), and Lloyd S. Shapley (2012) and Jean Tirole (2014).

 Some investment firms have been founded by mathematicians with low Erdős numbers, among them James B. Ax of Axcom Technologies, and James H. Simons of Renaissance Technologies, both with an Erdős number of 3.